AI-powered security research is tearing open decades of latent bugs across the entire stack. Volume isn't a trend. It's a step function.

 Pre-AI era vulnerability management programs can't keep up.
 That world ended.

-Risk calculations always required your environment context: topology, identity chains, permissions, what's downstream.
-Analysts assembled this manually, tool by tool, finding by finding.
-Manual risk assessment was already a bottleneck.
-The post-AI era made it untenable.
+Risk scoring requires your environment: topology, identity chains, permissions, what's downstream.
+Analysts assembled this manually, tool by tool.
+That bottleneck is now untenable.